By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 |5.
 Apples||5.
 Papaya|

 |6.
 Grapes||6.
 Sweet Peas (frozen)|

-I was particularly happy to see that four of my top healing foods – avocados, onions, asparagus, cauliflower, and broccoli – made the clean list.
-However, kale, spinach and tomatoes came up on the dirty side of the chart, making it much more important to buy organic if those are part of your meal planning (which I hope they are!).
+I was happy to see that a few of my top healing foods – avocados, onions, cabbage and asparagus – made the clean list.
+However, kale, spinach, strawberries and tomatoes came up on the dirty side of the chart, making it much more important to buy organic if those are part of your meal planning (which I hope they are!).

 Some other highlights of note from this year’s report:

-- Almost 70 percent of the conventional produce samples contained at least one pesticide.
+- Almost 70 percent of the conventional (non-organic) produce samples contained residues of at least one pesticide.

 - Less than 2 percent of avocado and sweet corn tested contained a pesticide.

-What was really shocking about this year’s report was the dirtiest fruit or veggie of them all… raisins!
-That’s right – a go-to children’s snack that’s thought to be so healthy!
+It’s important to note that, in 2020 EWG called out raisins as having a high pesticide residue score.
 Were raisins fresh produce, they would have topped the Dirty Dozen list.
-EWG noted: “Almost every sample of non-organic raisins tested by the USDA – 99 percent – had residues of at least two pesticides, as did 91 percent of organic raisins.”
+As EWG noted: “Almost every sample of non-organic raisins tested by the USDA – 99 percent – had residues of at least two pesticides, as did 91 percent of organic raisins.”
 The takeaway?
 Eat fresh, prunes or fresh organic grapes instead of raisins.